 For one, microdosing before a high-dose ceremony may help you become acquainted with the spirit of the medicine.
 It allows you to get a better understanding of your physiological response to the drug.
 As we’ll discuss a bit later, some people can’t feel the effects of psychedelics due to several potential factors.

-Thus, gaining familiarity with your body’s response to psychedelics in a low dose, can allow you to assess changes that may need to be made for experiencing the full perceptual experience of a high psilocybin dose.
-Microdosing before a ceremony also allows us to understand our individual tolerance to the drug.
+Thus, gaining familiarity with your body’s response to psychedelics in a low dose, can allow you to assess changes that may need to be made for experiencing the full perceptual experience of full doses.
+Microdosing mushrooms before a ceremony also allows us to understand our individual tolerance to the drug.

 It can help us get a feel for the different states of awareness that our minds can venture into.
 Establishing this trusting relationship with the plant medicine can help us feel safer during the large-dose experience, encouraging a quicker and more fluid surrender into the psychedelic journey.